GrailFinder/gf-lt/README.md

 - when bot generation ended with err: need a way to switch back to the bot_resp_false mode; +
 - no selection focus on modal sys buttons after opening it a second time; (cannot reproduce) +
 - chat should contain char in it (one to many: char: []chats); +
+- all page names should be vars;
+- normal case regen omits assistant icon;
+- user icon (and role?) from config is not used;